This chapter deals extensively with how to build a good relationship with clients.

 What about things like motivational images, humorous motivational memes, or inspirational quotes?

 All of these are excellent resources to pass on to your clients.

 Again, they are shareable, especially when you send them to your clients through social media.

-So you not only interacting with your clients away from the gym scenario but when they share excellent material such as this, you are exposing your brand to others.
+So you are interacting with your clients away from the gym scenario and exposing your brand to others when they share excellent material such as this.

 And the cost?

 Sometimes personal training is not only about guiding someone but also about showing them how it’s done.

 Your clients will appreciate you more if you sometimes get dirty, especially if they struggle with a particular exercise.